 Islands of automation happen due to an unsystematic IT planning and infrastructure approach.
 It also happens because of the unintegrated establishment of databases, systems & applications and the absence of coordination between internal departments.

 Disadvantages of Islands of Automation

 - In an organization procure-to-pay process has many steps.
 Unconnected systems for purchase order issues, approvals of order requisitions, and purchase approvals consume much more time.
 Not only time-consuming but also an absence of transparency, increasing errors for authorization also happen.

-- The Order-cash flow process contains the fulfillment of customer orders for goods or services.
+- The Order-cash flow process fulfills customer orders for goods or services.
 Lack of connection between the internal applications and communication with the customer leads to delayed service, uneven revenue, and an unsatisfied customer.

-- ERP and CRM systems of the company should connect properly.
-However, sometimes it is difficult to connect them because of the different versions and different upgrade processes.
-No integration between them leads to a mismatch of customer details like customer profile, contact data, order details, discounts, etc.
+- ERP and CRM systems of the company should connect adequately.
+However, connecting them is sometimes difficult because of the different versions and upgrade processes.
+Moreover, no integration between them leads to a mismatch of customer details like customer profiles, contact data, order details, discounts, etc.

 There are some ways to solve this problem by communicating the below scenarios.

 While analyzing data, the company must have collective data.
 For example, if you want to get purchasing costs, one of the best-integrated technologies, ETL (Extract, Transform, and Load), helps obtain aggregate data for analytics.

-There will be a chance of presenting the same information in two separate applications.
+There will be a chance to present the same information in two separate applications.
 However, with the help of application integration technology, we can solve this problem.

 Benefits of Eliminating Islands of Automation

 As the company grows, it uses multiple applications to perform its daily process and fulfill its needs.
 That leads to islands of automation problems.

 - Integrated systems help to avoid duplication of information.

 - Saves time by avoiding entering the same information in different applications.

-- Helps the employees to develop their efficiency and skill as they learn only one application thoroughly instead of learning many applications
+- It helps the employees develop their efficiency and skill as they learn only one application thoroughly instead of many.

 - Increases productivity.

 - Minimize the errors by avoiding manual entry.

-- Helps to get complete and accurate reports quickly and easily
+- It helps to get complete and accurate reports quickly and easily.